CaitlinMDee/cv-caitlindavis/CV.md

 J.A.
 Heath.
 2019.
 Recreation, fire and disease create a mosaic of threats for golden eagles in southwestern Idaho.
 M.Sc.
 Thesis.
 Boise State University.
 Boise, ID, USA. <br> **Davis, C. M.**, J. A. Heath, and C. J. W. McClure.
 2017.
 Nest box use by American Kestrels and other cavity-nesting birds during the nonbreeding season.
 Avian Conservation and Ecology.
 12(2):5 <br> Robinson, B. W. and **C. M. Davis**.
 2014.
-A Communal Roosting of the Great Horned Owl- Bubo virginianus.
+A Communal Roosting of the Great Horned Owl- *Bubo virginianus*.
 Journal of Raptor Research 48(1): 88-89

 ### Employment